Do any of these sound familiar to you?If so, meeting with a trained infertility counsellor would help.

-“I have worked for almost 20 years with Jacqui Feld, an amazing professional counsellor.
+“I have worked for over 20 years with Jacqui Feld, an amazing professional counsellor.
 We were first colleagues at the world-renowned Fertility Clinic at London’s Hammersmith Hospital.
 I was then an IVF Co-ordinating Doctor and she was a Fertility Counsellor.
 Jacqui has a wealth of experience in every aspect of the emotional and psychological issues affecting men, women and couples who start the path of ‘assisted conception’.
 She provides an exceptional insight into the comprehension of the process and its effects on individuals, couples and their lives.

 People facing the challenges of infertility often have deep underlying fears and apprehension.
 Working their issues through with a skilled, professional counsellor, such as Jacqui, can assist them in their aim to be more empowered.
 Jacqui offers counselling for patients having egg/sperm donation and surrogacy.
 This is a legal requirement in the UK however patients invariably value and gain from the process.

 I know that my patients, as do I, appreciate the support, understanding and guidance they experience about themselves; the process and its effects.
 My patients have benefitted immeasurably from discovering pragmatic coping mechanisms; undertaking relationship counselling and, as is sometime necessary, the support offered when grieving and trying to move forward with life.

 I value Jacqui’s judgement and I do not hesitate to refer my private patients to her, knowing them to be in a good and safe pair of hands.”

 Miss Sara J Matthews MD MB BCh BaO MRCOG